 Your brow is vital to your facial expressions and appearance, so lines and wrinkles may make you look sad, angry, and unapproachable.
 But in reality, you’re happy and energized!

-Having a brow lift can make you look more alert, brighter, and comfortable as it tightens or removes loose skin around the browline and eyes.
+Having a brow lift can make you look more alert, brighter, and comfortable as it tightens or removes excess skin around the brow line and eyes.

-But remember that a brow lift differs from eyelid surgery.
-The browlift deals with your eyes indirectly by tightening and lifting the surrounding skin.
+But remember that a brow lift differs from eyelid surgery or an eyelid lift.
+The brow lift deals with your eyes indirectly by tightening and lifting the surrounding skin.
 But eyelid surgery repairs the delicate skin of the eyelids.

 Provides A Long-Term Solution

 Botox and dermal fillers can help a sagging brow, but these are temporary measures that must be repeated every few months.
-For some people, non-invasive procedures such as Botox provide acceptable results.
+For some people, non-invasive procedures such as a Botox brow lift provide acceptable results.
 But for those wanting a long-term solution, a brow lift can give the results you crave.

-Now that you understand more about the advantages of a brow lift, here’s information about the procedure and recovery:
+Now that you understand more about the advantages of brow lifts, here’s information about the procedure and recovery:

 Brow Lift Procedure Options